-Quarterly Targets Developilien Output Indicator / Objective Annual Target / Activity Quarter Target Achievements Output and Challenges Corrective Measure pilot sales in China (TBC) Challenges are Business with clearance of cargo, without physically present there it experiences extreme difficulty while SMMEs not fully compliance with all documentations.
+Quarterly Targets Developmen Output Indicator / Objective Annual Target / Activity Quarter Target Achievements Output and Challenges Corrective Measure pilot sales in China (TBC) Challenges are Business with clearance of cargo, without physically present there it experiences extreme difficulty while SMMEs not fully compliance with all documentations.
 There is a risk entire cargo may be hold back.
-All most all of the preregistered team cannot attend due to COVID restriction, we may face the situation without anyone on site.
+All most all of the pre- registered team cannot attend due to COVID restriction, we may face the situation without anyone on site.
 Q3 1.
 Facilitate 1 Chinese entity to participate SBDM economic investment summit (virtual or physical) postponed, and the program is Follow up as per preparation of the summit and engage with strategic partners during the mission to China.
 Q4 Facilitate 1 municipal/social engagement between SBDM and Chinese entities.
 Submit a report and proposal for 2022-23 with clear

 Quarterly Targets

-Output Indicate Objective or / Annual Target Activity Quarter Target Achievements Output and Challenges Corrective Measure
+Output Indicator / Objective Annual Target / Activity Quarter Target Achievements Output and Challenges Corrective Measure

-achievement and recommendation.
+achievement and recommendation. ł